Relieve Minor Fever at Home

 Fever is an increase in body temperature.
 The normal body temperature is 98.6 degrees Fahrenheit or 37 degrees Celsius.
 A fever can be said to be low-grade or minor when it is between 99 to 101 degree Fahrenheit or 37.2 to 38.3 degree Celsius.
 Along with an anti-pyretic medicine, you can help reduce the fever in the following ways:

 Use a Tap Water Sponge Bath.After you've given an anti-pyretic medicine to your kid, it will take some time before it will take effect.
 The tap water sponge bath will help reduce the fever while waiting for the medicine to take effect.

-- 2Get a small towel, preferably a face towel and a basin of tap water.Soak the towel into the basin of water and wring.Advertisement
+- 2Soak the towel into the basin of water and wring.Get a small towel, preferably a face towel and a basin of tap water.Advertisement

-- 4Repeat this for about three times.Then measure the temperature again.
-You will see that what you did helped to bring down the fever.Advertisement
+- 4Then measure the temperature again.
+You will see that what you did helped to bring down the fever.Repeat this for about three times.Advertisement

 Encourage your kid to drink plenty of liquids.
 When fever sets in, the body uses up more water than usual.
 You will notice that the child do not urinate as frequently as he or she should.
 This is because the body is conserving its quickly depleting supply of water because of the increased body temperature.
 Give fruit juices as well as water.
 It will help to replace the water lost from the body processes while the body is trying to combat the infection within.

 Control the environment.